Netflix-Skunkworks/cloudaux/cloudaux/aws/README.md

     role = get_role(
         dict(arn='arn:aws:iam::000000000000:role/myRole', role_name='myRole'),
         output='camelized',  # optional: {camelized underscored}
+        flags=FLAGS.ALL,
         **conn)

+    # The flags parameter is optional but allows the user to indicate that
+    # only a subset of the full item description is required.
+    # IAM Role Flag Options:
+    #   MANAGED_POLICIES, INLINE_POLICIES, INSTANCE_PROFILES, ALL (default)
+    # For instance: flags=FLAGS.MANAGED_POLICIES | FLAGS.INSTANCE_PROFILES

     # cloudaux makes a number of calls to obtain a full description of the role
     print(json.dumps(role, indent=4, sort_keys=True))